alex00pep/dosing-site-tech-overview/docs/pages/reqs.md

 Docker-Compose is an awesome tool that can handle multiple container deployments on the same host.
 We are creating 3 different containers for the 3 services (api, web, db) which will run on the same host machine.
 All we need is to create the docker-compose.yaml file.
 2. Use FastAPI as backend api technology.
 3. Use ReactJS as frontend technology.
-4. Alembic for database migrations
-5. PostgreSQL as relational database management system.
+4. MySQL as relational database management system.
+5. SQLAlchemy as Object Relational Mapper (ORM)
+6. Alembic for database migrations.
 4. Deployment on Deta for FastAPI backend API and Netlify for frontend UI.

 ## Dependencies